 Writers and Artists

-Enter the contestants at Monahan’s in New York.
-On the left side is Colossus and on the right side is Juggernaut.
+Enter the contestants in Los Angeles.
+On the left side is She-Hulk, alias, Jennifer Walters and on the right side is Ghost Rider, alias Robbie Reyes.

 Let’s look at the stats.